 Finding out I was pregnant at 19 was one thing but finding out my little one had a birth defect, gastroschisis was definitely another.
 On September 26th 2017 I found out I was pregnant.
-As many of you can imagine or have experienced I was scared and extremely surprised as I was on the depo-shot.
+As many of you can imagine or have experienced I was scared.
+I was also extremely surprised as I was on the depo-shot.

 I continued to hear this the rest of my pregnancy which honestly only left more room for me to blame myself.
 Upon arriving to work I went straight to the bathroom and cried.
 I quickly googled the defect, big mistake, and made myself more upset.
 I spent much of time googling it, looking at images and reading into outcomes of other mommies.
 Although sometimes it caused me to get very emotional, hurt, and anxious I have found it helped in the end as I had educated myself and came in with multiple ideas of what to expect.